 Pupil Outcomes

-The table below shares pupil outcomes at Mount Pleasant 2023-24 and compares these with national figures which are available to date.
-In Writinging, Maths and GPS pupils at the school achieved higher than the national average for both the expected and higher standard.
-In Writing expected, pupils at the school scored higher than average.
+The table below shares pupil outcomes at Mount Pleasant 2024-25 and compares these with national figures which are available to date.
+In all subjects, pupils at the school achieved higher than the national average for both the expected standard.
+In Maths higher standard, pupils at the school scored higher than the national average.

-Most importantly, the combined measure which looks at how many pupils achieved the expected standard and higher standard for Reading, Writing and Maths, Mount Pleasant pupils achieved higher than the national averages, for both the Expected standard as well as Greater Depth.
+Most importantly, the combined measure which looks at how many pupils achieved the expected standard for Reading, Writing and Maths, Mount Pleasant pupils achieved higher than the national averages, for this standard.
 Given our children's very low starting points, this is a truly outstanding achievement.
 A summary of each area is described below.
 Please note that due to covid, these pupils did not sit their Key Stage 1 SATs, therefore there are no progress measures.
 However, from our internal data, we can confidently say these pupils made outstanding progress.

 Subject